stbmaster97-cmyk/Mouse-Track-Script/README.md

 **Precision Mouse Tracking & Auto-Zoom for Content Creators.**

 `Mouse Track V2.4` is a nice Lua script for OBS Studio that allows your sources to dynamically follow your mouse cursor.
 Perfect for TikTok/Shorts creators, tutorial makers, and gamers who want to maintain focus on the action without manual camera panning.
-`Mostly created and with features for gameplay on vertical it tracks the monitor position so you can use in a vertical canvas.
+`Mostly created and with features for gameplay on vertical it tracks the monitor position so you can use in a vertical canvas and multiple sources.

 ---